 The City of Murfreesboro encourages residents to join the State’s “Nobody Trashes Tennessee” campaign by signing up for the newsletter, following the campaign on social media, and spreading the message.
 Three simple steps go a long way!

-“Just this year alone through September, volunteers have put in 330 hours and Natural Resources staff have put in 250 hours removing over 8,480 pounds of trash from the Greenway and other parks natural areas, along the Stones River, Lytle Creek, and other tributaries and wetlands in Parks,” said City Natural Resource Manager Kristin Hopkins.
+“Just in 2022 alone through September, volunteers put in 330 hours and Natural Resources staff have put in 250 hours removing over 8,480 pounds of trash from the Greenway and other parks natural areas, along the Stones River, Lytle Creek, and other tributaries and wetlands in Parks,” said City Natural Resource Manager Kristin Hopkins.
 “We hope people of Murfreesboro who love and appreciate clean water, green space, and nature will join us in this campaign to secure your trash, dispose of it properly, and reduce the use of single-use items.”

 Single-use items and packaging such as beverage bottles and plastic bags, cigarette/cigar butts, and large dumped items like tires, old electronic equipment, and an occasional washing machine are items routinely retrieved from waterways and parks.